keeganhines/gp/README.md

 ```
 python gp.py -kernel se --length_scale 2 --sigma 1
 ```
 This will result in two output images which provide visualizations of Gassian Process prior and posterior.
-Much more explanation of that follows below.
+Much more technical explanation and tutorial of all that follows below.

 ![prior](static/gp_prior.png)
 ![post](static/gp_posterior.png)